projectcalico/calico/docs/cni/kubernetes/Policy.md

 When `k8s-annotations` policy is enabled, Calico will reject incoming connections to pods from outside of their namespace.

-The RecplicationController manifest in this example shows how to use annotations to expose pods outside of their namespace.
+The ReplicationController manifest in this example shows how to use annotations to expose pods outside of their namespace.

 This allows:
 - incoming connections from pods in other namespaces.